Hong Kong's Migrant Laws Are Failing Undocumented Children

 A says the father provided funds to abort the child, but the procedure failed.
 “It almost ended my life,” she tells TIME.
 “But he said try again."

 The father gave her money for a second time, but she says it was stolen.
 Once her son, known as R, was born in November 2010, his father denied any relation to him.
 PathFinders helped her to file a paternity claim, and after three years R received his permanent residence in February 2013.
 During those three years, R lived on welfare with his mother, who has been barred from working for more than six years now.
-Lacking proper access to healthcare, R suffered from severe eczema.
+Lacking proper access to health care, R suffered from severe eczema.

 Though her son is now a permanent resident, A is not guaranteed residency in Hong Kong.
-"There’s no derivative right of a parent to gain residency,” says Peter Barnes, a human rights lawyer who has overseen several landmark cases related to the right of abode in Hong Kong.
+"There’s no derivative right of a parent to gain residency,” says Peter Barnes, a human-rights lawyer who has overseen several landmark cases related to the right of abode in Hong Kong.

 Boarding the bus to school, B grips her son's hand tightly, her nails painted with henna.
 S has run away several times before, on Hong Kong's subway system known as the MTR, and at the park.
 B says his autism has shown signs of improvement since PathFinders found a pro-bono doctor to treat him for speech therapy once a month.
 “He couldn’t even call me mama," she says.
 Before the NGO intervened, B had no access to healthcare.
 She didn’t receive her first prenatal check up until she was eight months pregnant.
 After S was born, she says he couldn't see a doctor until he was two months old because it took a long time to obtain a birth certificate.
 "That was a very difficult time because no one could support me,” she says.
 Since his birth, the hospital bills her monthly for $13,350 because she is considered a “non-eligible” person.